Getting Started with Bluetooth Xpress

 Once drivers are installed, a BGX13P evaluation board connected to a PC through the USB connection will appear as a comm port.
 This comm port can be opened in a terminal application and users can communicate with the on-board BGX13P through the terminal's interface.

 Xpress Configurator is a graphical configuration tool for Bluetooth Xpress modules.
-With this tool, users can connect to a BGX13P through a serial-to-USB bridge to adjust parameters and test performance.
+With this tool, users can connect to a BGX device through a serial-to-USB bridge to adjust parameters and test performance.
 Input validation in the tool ensures that all variables remain within limits.
 All configurable variables include informative links that open relevant docs.silabs.com content within the tool.
 Xpress Configurator also includes a terminal window with a live display of all interactions between the connected PC and the Bluetooth Xpress module.
 This window shows how all configuration settings translate to simple get commands.
-Additionally, this terminal can be used to test communication if the Bluetooth Xpress module has established a BLE connection.
+This terminal can also be used to test communication if the Bluetooth Xpress module has established a BLE connection.